mhbeals/Conference-Notes/CN_20150908_TeachingLearningHistory2005.md

 Notetaker (Good!)

+Importance of dialogue in teaching (in material and in pedagogy)

+Students have their own binaries they come to class with, but every student’s binary is different (Free thinking) and they see that after just a few weeks.
+All asking different questions and therefore not ‘binary’ overall

 ### Argue to think: helping VIth formers to write more effective argument in their history essays ###
 *Diana Hilliard, Argue to Think Project*

+Although being argue in a complex society vital, students (regardless of where they are coming from or the level support being offered) find it difficult to write effective arguments.

+*PhD Research*

++ ‘The talk’ of argument in history

+Interviews:

+History education academic look at **structure** Examiners **measure by quality of argument**, so don’t want it ‘taught’.
+Teachers, spoke about **structure**
+Students, we know about **structure** but have other issues

+Classroom observations:

+Teachers worried about structure and lack of independent thought; students now about structure by timid about ‘own opinion’.
+Don’t know what I think.

+*Focus on Process, not structure*

+Literature: Lots of good stuff on history, but nothing on ‘historical argument’.
+Think it’s implied?

+‘Everyone knows how to ride a bike, don’t they?
+Do you remember HOW you learned to ride a bike?’

+Show them ‘argument clinic’ from MPFC and Prime Minister’s Questions to ask students about ‘is this a good argument?’

+Different types of argument
++ Opinion based
++ Persuasion
++ Historical (multipolar) argument (How far do you agree...)

+Plan the argument as a group – go solo in writing

+Results:

++ Improvement in essays based on ‘argument indicators’

+Question from the audience: What of those students who are less inclined to ‘talk’ during learning process?

+Answer: We always start with (student-created) ground rules, and debunking of ‘row’ arguments

+Question: do you talk about the negative aspects of arguments, such as the MEANS (lying) but which you destroyed their argument

+Answer: Disagreement isn’t negative.
+And we are quite structured to avoid this.

 ### It really makes you think critically ###
 *David Clampin, Liverpool John Moores Univeristy, and Steve Lawler8

 NB, I chaired this session and notes may be fragmentary